rust-lang/book/2018-edition/src/ch10-02-traits.md

 }
 ```

-This is equivalent to the example above, but is a bit more verbose.
+This is equivalent to the example above, but it is a bit more verbose.
 We place
 trait bounds with the declaration of the generic type parameter, after a
 colon and inside angle brackets.
 Because of the trait bound on `T`, we can
 call `notify` and pass in any instance of `NewsArticle` or `Tweet`.
 Code that